-The St. Mary's University Police Department offers a Rape Aggression Defense (RAD) class.
+The St. Mary's The University Police Department offers a Rape Aggression Defense (RAD) class.
 RAD is a rape-awareness and self-defense class dedicated to teaching women defensive concepts and techniques against various types of assault, by utilizing easy, effective and proven self- defense tactics.
 The realistic and comprehensive curriculum begins with awareness, prevention, risk reduction, and avoidance, and progresses to the basics of hands-on defense training.
-Classes are taught by certified RAD instructors, several of which are University Police Department members.
+Classes are taught by certified RAD instructors, several of which are The University Police Department members.
+Students can sign up for RAD during orientation periods, Take Back the Night event, and information is also available in the University Police Department's lobby.
+The cost per student is \$10.

-The Office of Student Advocacy & Anti-Violence Education (OSAVE) works in primary partnership with the Dean of Students Office, Title IX, Residence Life, and the University Police to provide confidential victim services to students who are impacted by gender-based violence while enrolled at StMU.
-In addition to these primary partnerships, OSAVE collaborates campus wide with University offices, academic departments, and registered student organizations to provide consistent, comprehensive, and culturally response education on healthy relationships and violence prevention.
+The Wellness Programs Office (formally The Office of Student Advocacy & Anti-Violence Education (OSAVE)) works in primary partnership with the Dean of Students Office, Title IX, Residence Life, and the University Police to provide confidential victim services to students who are impacted by gender-based violence while enrolled at St. Mary's University.
+In addition to these primary partnerships, the Wellness Programs Office collaborates campus wide with University offices, academic departments, and registered student organizations to provide consistent, comprehensive, and culturally response education on healthy relationships and violence prevention.

-In 2020, OSAVE hosted or co-hosted 40 student-focused programs, which included:
+In 2021, the Wellness Programs Office (formally OSAVE) hosted or co-hosted 26 student-focused programs, which included:

-- Alcohol Awareness and Sexual Assault (2) This presentation examines the link between alcohol use and sexual violence.
-Specifically, highlight the predatory ways sexual perpetrators target people based on their intoxicated state, and how bystanders can intervene when they see predatory behavior taking place. - Bystander Intervention Workshops (10) Using the Intervene curriculum by Cornell University, these workshops include filmed scenarios demonstrating how bystanders can help intervene in problematic situations.
-Seven different types of situations are addressed in the film, including an alcohol-related sexual assault, hazing, an alcohol emergency, emotional distress, and bias at a college party. - Consent 101 (2) This presentation discusses consent and how Texas criminal law defines (or does not define) consent in cases of sexual violence.
-Specifically, the presentation addresses how alcohol and drugs impact one's ability to consent to sexual activity. - Consent and Coercion (3) This presentation describes how consent is negated when coercive tactics are used to manipulate a situation.
+- Alcohol Awareness and Sexual Assault (1) This presentation examines the link between alcohol use and sexual violence.
+Specifically, highlight the predatory ways sexual perpetrators target people based on their intoxicated state, and how bystanders can intervene when they see predatory behavior taking place. - Bystander Intervention Workshops (7) Using the Intervene curriculum by Cornell University, these workshops include filmed scenarios demonstrating how bystanders can help intervene in problematic situations.
+Seven different types of situations are addressed in the film, including an alcohol-related sexual assault, hazing, an alcohol emergency, emotional distress, and bias at a college party. - Consent 101 (1) This presentation discusses consent and how Texas criminal law defines (or does not define) consent in cases of sexual violence.
+Specifically, the presentation addresses how alcohol and drugs impact one's ability to consent to sexual activity. - Consent and Coercion (1) This presentation describes how consent is negated when coercive tactics are used to manipulate a situation.
 Specifically, define consent, coercion, and provide common examples of coercive behaviors.
-Also discuss mixed signals, and talk about the importance of setting and respecting boundaries in relationships. - Healthy Relationships (3)- This workshop provides an overview of behaviors that are present in healthy relationships.
-Discussed are different types of relationships, consent in all relationships, boundaries, and respect. - Understanding Dating Violence (2)- This presentation provides information on common patterns of relationship abuse, statistics in vulnerable communities, impacts of dating violence, and supportive measures for survivors.

-- Other presentations (10)- These provide information on topics ranging from stalking, sexual violence, gender inequality, mental health, and sex trafficking. - Information tables (7) These information tables occurred pre-pandemic and provided information on topics ranging from stalking, sexual violence, dating violence, mental health, and healthy relationships. - Mandatory virtual prevention program (1) All incoming Fall 2020 students were required to complete Catharsis Productions' violence prevention training, "U got This!"
+Also discuss mixed signals, and talk about the importance of setting and respecting boundaries in relationships. - Healthy Relationships (4)- This workshop provides an overview of behaviors that are present in healthy relationships.
+Discussed are different types of relationships, consent in all relationships, boundaries, and respect. - Understanding Dating Violence (2)- This presentation provides information on common patterns of relationship abuse, statistics in vulnerable communities, impacts of dating violence, and supportive measures for survivors. - Other presentations (10)- These provide information on topics ranging from stalking, sexual violence, gender inequality, mental health, and sex trafficking. - Information tables (7) These information tables occurred pre-pandemic and provided information on topics ranging from stalking, sexual violence, dating violence, mental health, and healthy relationships. - Mandatory virtual prevention program (2) All incoming students were required to complete Catharsis Productions' violence prevention training, "U got This!"

-Staff trainings facilitated or hosted by OSAVE in 2020 included:
+Staff trainings facilitated or hosted by the Wellness Programs Office (formally OSAVE) in 2021 included: